2025 U Sports Men's Soccer Championship

 The 2025 U Sports Men's Soccer Championship was the 53rd edition of the U Sports men's soccer championship, a postseason tournament to determine the national champion of the 2025 U Sports men's soccer season.
-The tournament was played November 6–9, 2025 at Varsity Stadium on the St. George campus of University of Toronto.
+The tournament was played November 6–9, 2025 at Varsity Stadium on the St. George campus of the University of Toronto.

 Host

-The tournament was held at Varsity Stadium on the St. George campus of University of Toronto.
+The tournament was held at Varsity Stadium on the St. George campus of the University of Toronto.
 This was the 3rd U Sports men's soccer championship event hosted at the University of Toronto.

 Qualified teams

 The championship consisted of an eight-team single-elimination tournament.
 One team automatically qualified as the hosts, four teams automatically qualified as winners of each of the four conferences, and the three non-hosting conferences were each assigned an additional berth.